Pharmacogenomics: Example case studies

 Patient B is a woman who gave birth by caesarian section.
 Her physician prescribed codeine for post-caesarian pain.
-She took the standard prescribed dose, however experienced nausea and dizziness while she was taking codeine.
+She took the standard prescribed dose, but she experienced nausea and dizziness while she was taking codeine.
 She also noticed that her breastfed infant was lethargic and feeding poorly.
 When the patient mentioned these symptoms to her physician, they recommended that she discontinue codeine use.
-Within a few days, both the patient and her infant's symptoms were no longer present.
-It is assumed that if the patient underwent a pharmacogenomic test, it would have revealed she may have had a duplication of the gene CYP2D6 placing her in the Ultra-rapid metabolizer (UM) category, explaining her ADRs to codeine use.
+Within a few days, both the patient's and her infant's symptoms were no longer present.
+It is assumed that if the patient had undergone a pharmacogenomic test, it would have revealed she may have had a duplication of the gene CYP2D6, placing her in the Ultra-rapid metabolizer (UM) category, explaining her reactions to codeine use.